+Recoverability of goodwill

+As at 30 June 2023 the Group's goodwill totalled \$238m (30 June 2022: \$238m) as set out in Note 14 to the financial statements.

+The Group's annual impairment assessment of goodwill is complex and involves significant judgements in respect of the assumptions and estimates used in preparing discounted cash flow models ('value in use') including the determination of:

+- · discount rates;

-Recoverability of goodwill As at 30 June 2023 the Group's goodwill otalled \$238m (30 June 2022: \$238m) as Our procedures included, but were not limited to the following: , . et out in Note 14 to the financial tatements.
-The Group's annual impairment issessment of goodwill is complex and involves significant judgements in respect of the assumptions and estimates used in preparing discounted cash flow models (value in use') including the determination of: • discount rates; • revenue growth rates; • gross margin; and • capital and operational cash flows.
-Evaluating the design and implementation of the relevant controls over the impairment assessment of goodwill; Obtaining the value in use model prepared by management to support the impairment assessment for the Group's vehicle retailing segment and: Challenging the forecasted cash flows by comparing to actual cash flows generated in the current year, to the board approved budgets and to the forward order book; Evaluating management's historical forecasting accuracy by comparing actual results to budget for the prior year; and Assessing the reasonableness of the forecasted cash flows against external economic and financial data.
-In conjunction with our valuation specialists: Assessing the integrity of the value in use model used, including the mathematical accuracy of the underlying calculation formulae; Challenging key inputs, including the discount rate, terminal growth rate and gross margin rates utilised by management; Performing sensitivity analysis on the revenue growth rates, gross margin and discount rates; and
+- revenue growth rates;

+- gross margin; and

+- capital and operational cash flows.

+- Evaluating the design and implementation of the relevant controls over the impairment assessment of - Obtaining the value in use model prepared by management to support the impairment assessment for the Group's vehicle retailing segment and: - Challenging the forecasted cash flows by comparing to actual cash flows generated in the current year, to the board approved budgets and to the forward order book: - Evaluating management's historical forecasting accuracy by comparing actual results to budget for the prior year; and - Assessing the reasonableness of the forecasted cash flows against external economic and financial data - In conjunction with our valuation specialists: - Assessing the integrity of the value in use model used, including the mathematical accuracy of the underlying calculation formulae; - Challenging key inputs, including the discount rate, terminal growth rate and gross margin rates utilised by management; - Performing sensitivity analysis on the revenue growth rates, gross margin and discount rates; and - Assessing the adequacy of the Group's disclosure in Note 14 to the financial statements.